- 1 lb. dried black-eyed peas

 - Black pepper and salt to taste

-Prepare black-eyed peas: Pour dried peas onto a flat surface.
-(Note: I use the kitchen table, using my hand to scrape the cleaned peas into a colander in my lap).
+Prepare black-eyed peas by picking out any rocks or discolored peas.
+My method: Pour dried peas onto a flat surface.
+I use the kitchen table, using my hand to scrape the cleaned peas into a colander in my lap.
 Rinse under running water.
 Put into a heavy 6 qt. pot.

 Happy New Year!